GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 1. What Leo declared:

- “Thus there was born true God in the entire and perfect nature of true man, complete in its own properties …He assumed the form of a servant without the stain of sin, making the human properties greater, but not detracting from the divine . . .
+ “Thus there was born true God in the entire and perfect nature of true man, complete in its own properties …He assumed the form of a servant without the stain of sin, making the human properties greater, but not detracting from the divine…

 Accordingly, he who made man, while he remained in the form of God, was himself made man in the form of a servant.
 Each nature preserves its own characteristics without diminution, so that the form of a servant does not detract from the form of God” (Bettenson, 50).